What is it? Why is it interesting?

 $t = 3200$:

-Although with slight numerical inaccuracies due to limited simulation resources, one can clearly see the trend as $ t $ gets bigger that the maximizing fractions for the 10th and 90th quantile get closer to the optimzing median fraction and the theoretical optimal fraction $ f_{\text{Kelly}} $.
+Although with slight numerical inaccuracies due to limited simulation resources, one can clearly see the trend as $ t $ gets bigger that the maximizing fractions for the 10th and 90th quantiles get closer to the optimizing median fraction and the theoretical optimal fraction $ f_{\text{Kelly}} $.

 Conclusion